 It’s been a banner year for team human.
 Whatever side of the equation you find yourself on, it’s been a singular challenge, and an ongoing struggle to reconcile endless confusion and contradictions.
 The time has never been so ripe for massive, positive change, yet it is also a time of intense contrast, saturated with a palpable emptiness.

-There are innumerable methods for achieving success and pursuing happiness in life — likely as many as there are philosophies and ideologies, values and belief systems.
-This is the beauty and complexity of the human experience; you can be who and what you want to be — you can at the very least try, and then choose something completely different.
-Even in the darkest of places, in the most chaotic of times, we are adaptable and capable of transcendence.
+There are probably as many ways to achieve success and happiness in life as there are philosophies, ideologies, values, and belief systems.
+This is the beauty and complexity of the human experience: you can be who and what you want to be, or at least try and then choose something completely different.
+Even in the darkest places and during the most chaotic times, we are adaptable and capable of transcendence.

 Maybe it’s just that time of year again, but I find that existential curiosities abound in the darker, shorter days of wintertime.
 I look at the world, and see that the majority of the dominant species seem intent on self-termination, while an increasingly awake and aware collective is emerging that might save us all from ourselves.
 I wonder, where do I fit in to all this?
 Why am I here?
 Who am I… really?